herbat/Anomaly-Detection/README.md

 After the training was done, I ran a test on anomalous recordings.
 This test was very successful, the normal test batch showed a constant `0.051` loss while the anomalies showed a varying loss about `0.381`.
 In conclusion, the current model can differentiate quite easily between simulated alpha and beta brainwaves.

+### Tied weights vs. free weights

+Next, I tried tying the weights of the layers as is a convention in autoencoders.
+This made the model symmetric: the weights of the encoding layers were shared by the decoding layers, which is supposed to make learning faster.
+My experiments showed that the model learned the with the same speed(relative to epochs), and the computing time wasn't always faster.
+This might be due to the usage of custom layers for the weight mirroring.

+### Convolutional architecture

+To prepare for more complex datasets, I engineered a model only using convolutional layers.
+I tried a lot of things, including tied weights, 3 layer deep encoder/decoder, maxpooling and upsampling, but all failed miserably.
+This led me to keeping it simple, and trying a six-layer convolution only model.
+While this model wasn't a very good performer, I realized that by adding fewer layers, I can make the learning easier and faster.
+My final version is a two-layer autoencoder, which is **very** bad at data compression(it actually inflates the data), but is perfectly useful for anomaly detection.
+The testing dataset had an average of `0.0084` loss, while the anomaly dataset had an average of `0.061` loss, which is a sevenfold increase compared to the normal samples.